syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 >* You can also use the `headerTextAlign` property with the stacked header feature in Syncfusion Grid.
 The property will align the header text in the sub-headers as well.

-## Autowrap the Header Text
+## Autowrap the header text

 The autowrap allows the cell content of the grid to wrap to the next line when it exceeds the boundary of the specified cell width.
 The cell content wrapping works based on the position of white space between words.
 To support the Autowrap functionality in Syncfusion Grid, you should set the appropriate [width](../../api/grid/column/#width) for the columns.
 The column width defines the maximum width of a column and helps to wrap the content automatically.

 To enable autowrap, set the `allowTextWrap` property to **true**.
-You can also configure the auto wrap mode by setting the [textWrapSettings.wrapMode](../../api/grid/textWrapSettings/#wrapmode)property.
+You can also configure the auto wrap mode by setting the [textWrapSettings.wrapMode](../../api/grid/textWrapSettings/#wrapmode) property.

 Grid provides the below three options for configuring: